 4. Thou shalt not overdo the appetizers.

 And by overdo, I mean serving any if you can help it.
 You’re going to spend at least two days cooking for this meal.
 Let your guests be hungry when they get to the table.
 Keep your pre-dinner nibbles to small bowls of nuts or olives or pretzels or the like, think basic bar snacks…you just want your guests to have something to nosh on with their pre-dinner drinks, but if they fill up on hors d’oeuvres you’ll all be sad when you get to the table and can’t manage seconds. (this is good advice for any dinner party…either plan heavy hors d’ouevres and a light supper, or vice versa) If you must do soup, despite the fact that all good Thanksgiving soups are guaranteed to fill up your guests overmuch, plan on little espresso cups or dainty tea cups during the cocktail hour and not bowls at the table.
 Serving a soup course adds a level of stress to getting the buffet out that no one needs.
 I make soup essentially because if I don’t make the soup my family pouts, and the leftovers are pretty great all weekend.
 But I don’t do a soup course, they get just about three to four lovely sips to go with their pre-dinner bubbles, and when we get to the table, it is turkey time.

 5. Thou shalt not bother with salad.

 I know it always seems like such a good idea to make a fresh green salad.
-But frankly, it takes up valuable space on a plate that should be devoted to fourteen different starches, and you’re just going to throw most of it away, since it will be all wilty and depressed by the time you go to put the leftovers away.
+But frankly, it takes up valuable space on a plate that should be devoted to fourteen different carbohydrates, and you’re just going to throw most of it away, since it will be all wilty and depressed by the time you go to put the leftovers away.
 No one will miss it.
 Seriously.
 Stop even thinking about it.

 6. Thou shalt not count calories, skimp on ingredients, or whine and pout about how bad the food is for you.